akashb1999/OneShot-by-Akash./README.md

 # OneShot by Akash Bhattacharyya.

-A App Building Website that shows various apps-catalogs, reviews, and screen-shots,  using HTML, CSS, and JavaScript.
+An app-building website that shows various app catalogs, reviews, and screenshots,  using HTML, CSS, and JavaScript.

 ## 🔧 Technologies Used